What is effective communication? 13 steps to improve it

 Step #7: Avoid assumptions

-• While arranging meeting points or making decisions, be clear on the where, when, who, and how.
+While arranging meeting points or making decisions, be clear on the where, when, who, and how.
+This will ensure that there are no misunderstandings between you and other team members.
+What’s more, it will prevent others from making assumptions.

 Step #8: Actively work on resolving conflicts

-According to a report titled Workplace Conflict and How Businesses Can Harness It to Thrive, conflicts are a common occurrence at the workplace.
+Back in 2008, a report titled Workplace Conflict and How Businesses Can Harness It to Thrive stated that 29% of employees report that conflicts are a regular occurrence for them.

 To resolve conflicts effectively, you’ll need to: